Buying from a Private Seller

 Private Sales Are AS-IS

 Curbstoners: Unlicensed dealers pretending to be private sellers.
-If the seller's name doesn't match the title, walk away.
+If the seller’s name doesn’t match the title, ask why and verify carefully.

 Private Sale Checklist